 Here you will find several methods of locating issues and example cancellations in the collection.

 I have used two primary reference sources for identification of the cancellations.
-The first being American Revenue Association, PROPRIETARY REVENUES OF 1898 PRECANCELED VARIETIES, commonly referred to as the Chappell-Joyce List and the second is the Battleship Desk Reference by Mustachich and Giacomelli.
-Each of these reference materials attempts to identify variations within the classification of the cancellations, unfortunately, they do not always agree with each other.
-For this reason, I have chosen to prioritize the use of the Chappell-Joyce identity over that of the Battleship Desk Reference.
-When showing the cancel type, the reference source will also be shown.
+The first being American Revenue Association, PROPRIETARY REVENUES OF 1898 PRECANCELED VARIETIES, commonly referred to as the Chappell-Joyce List and the second is the Battleship Desk Reference by Mustacich and Giacomelli.
+Each of these reference materials attempts to identify variations within the classification of the cancellations.
+The cancel type is only specific to Chappell-Joyce as the on-line version of the Battleship Desk Reference now shows images, and as they say, a picture is worth 1,000 words.
 Additionally, because the Chappell-Joyce type is presented in a narrative versus a shorthand notation like the BDR uses, there will be a (more) link where not only the narrative may be viewed but also any differences between the Chappell-Joyce method and the Battleship Desk Reference method for type classification.

 Of specific note, I do borrow the shorthand notation methodology